JoKleiner/Library-of-42-Basic-C-Functions/README.md

 # Standart-Library
-The standard library is a collection of basic library functions in C.<br />
+The standard library is a collection of basic library functions in C written by myself.<br />
 This repository is designed to deepen my understanding of how standard library functions work and to use my own implementations in other projects.

 <br/><br/>